 Homecoming, Winter Formal, and Prom: Students are permitted to bring a non-JGHS student to these dances.
 A permission form must be filled out prior to the dance being held.
-Guests must be between the ages of 9th grade and under 21 years old.
+Guests must be in at least the 9th grade and under 21 years old.